 Leave (Relief) for sickness, Professional disease, and benefit for travel expenses related to health services

 Employees have the right to benefits related to particular work leaves caused by disease, professional disease, and need for health services.
-The volume of the benefit is set at 75% of the workers’ month average wage prior to the beginning of the temporary leave, in general cases.
-The exemptions are applied for cancer diseases when the benefit is 85% of the worker’s wage and 100% of the workers’ wage in cases of pregnancy/delivery/maternity/paternity cases, injuries at work, professional disease, and in periods of blood, tissue and body part donation and transfer.
+The volume of the benefit is set at 75% of the workers’ monthly average wage prior to the beginning of the temporary leave, in general cases.
+The exemptions are applied for cancer diseases when the benefit is 85% of the worker’s wage and 100% of the worker’s wage in cases of pregnancy/delivery/maternity/paternity cases, injuries at work, professional disease, and in periods of blood, tissue, and body part donation and transfer.

-In cases of caring for a child 3 years and younger, and cases of pregnancy/delivery/maternity/paternity cases, injuries at work, professional disease, and in cases of blood, tissue and body part donation and transfer, the benefits are paid by the Health Fund as from the first day of the leave.
-In all other cases, the benefits for the first 30 days are paid by the employer, while for the rest of the time the Health Fund undertakes the responsibility.
+In cases of caring for a child 3 years and younger, cases of pregnancy/delivery/maternity/paternity cases, injuries at work, professional disease, and in cases of blood, tissue, and body part donation and transfer, the benefits are paid by the Health Fund as from the first day of the leave.
+In all other cases, the benefits for the first 30 days are paid by the employer, while for the rest of the time, the Health Fund undertakes the responsibility.

 For all cases, general and particular conditions apply:

-- The need for continuity of health insurance status, at least for 6 months
+- The need for continuity of health insurance status, at least 6 months

 - The obligation for continuous payment of the health contribution (by the employer, or by other institutions according to the laws) or by the maximum delay time of 60 days